About Us

 English Together focuses on building community and creating opportunities for people to come together to share goals and build trust.

-Americans of all backgrounds have much to gain especially from getting to know and interacting with immigrant workers whose lives are often led next to, but very distant from, the worlds of the people that they serve.
+Americans of all backgrounds have much to gain especially from getting to know and interacting with workers whose lives are often led next to, but very distant from, the worlds of the people that they serve.

 Expanding opportunity for all is a key step in the organization's vision of a better world.